ElementAstro/atom-docs/src/content/docs/en/algorithm/fraction.md

 3. Remember that integer division occurs when converting a fraction to an integer, which may lead to loss of precision.
 4. Utilize the comparison operators for accurate comparisons between fractions instead of converting to floating-point numbers.
 5. When inputting fractions from a stream, ensure the input is in the correct format (numerator/denominator) to avoid parsing errors.

-## Notes

-- The class uses C++20 features like the spaceship operator (`<=>`) for comparisons when available.
-- The implementation automatically reduces fractions to their simplest form after operations.
-- Error handling for division by zero is not explicitly shown in the header and should be implemented in the class methods.